 The guides 1 for the cage consist of a piece of Cord which is passed over two Rods as shown and then led downward and through two holes in the Flanged Plate that forms the base.
 Washers are tied to each end of the Cord underneath the Plate, to maintain it in tension.

-1 Magic Motor (not included in Outfit)
+included in Outfit)